About Lyn Maszk (That’s Me!)

 I have always been an avid Disney fan.
 I’ve grown up going to Disneyland more times than I can count, raised my kids on ‘spoonfuls of sugar’, and love just about everything about The Happiest Place on Earth.

-I live in Phoenix, Arizona with my amazing husband of nearly 25 years, three quirky kids, and my wonderful parents.
+I live in Phoenix, Arizona with my amazing husband of over 25 years, three quirky kids, and my wonderful parents.
 My life is busy, loud, crazy, blessed, and very often resembles We Bought a Zoo!

 I’m going to split this next tale into two versions.
 For those who prefer Cliffs Notes, you’ll want to read the shorter, or abridged, narrative.
 For those who prefer the porterhouse-fully loaded baked potato-creamed spinach-loaf of bread with extra butter version of life, there’s a story for you as well.

-A few years ago I started planning a BIG family trip to Walt Disney World, where 19 of us would be visiting to celebrate my parents’ 40th wedding anniversary.
+Several years ago I started planning a BIG family trip to Walt Disney World, where 19 of us would be visiting to celebrate my parents’ 40th wedding anniversary.
 It was at that time that I contracted full blown OCDD (Obsessive Compulsive Disney Disorder).
 I ate, breathed, and slept Disney in preparation for our vacation.

 This website is the result of so many hours of passionate work put into the trip of a life time.